dtgeoeu-wp6-tsunamis/spack-compss/README.md

 # Creating a Spack environment with COMPSs and py-pip
 This repository provides the files needed for setting up a Spack environment with COMPSs and py-pip either locally or on HPC clusters.
 - spack-dt-geo: directory with the compss package that will be installed by Spack.
+- spackenv: directory with the .yaml file used to create the Spack environment on your local machine
 - galileo: directory with files specific for Galileo100:
    - spackenv: directory with the .yaml file used to create the Spack environment - specific for spack version 0.17.1 on Galileo.
    - g100.cfg and slurm.cfg: configurations files that COMPSs will use to submit jobs.